WIQHE/Histographs/README.md

 ## 📌 Overview

 The pipeline addresses:
-- The challenge of learning from graph-level labels without instance-level (nucleus-level) supervision.
+- The challenge of learning from graph-level labels with instance-level (nucleus-level) supervision.
 - The need to capture biologically meaningful tissue structures and interactions.
 - The problem of scale and redundancy in large tissue graphs.